 PENDING PROPOSALS: A released task order with pending proposals does not give the Contract Holders the option to ask questions before the submission deadline.
 Contract Holders must respond by uploading a proposal or submitting a No Bid response.

 Contract Holders submitting responses before the deadline can modify and re-submit.

 EVALUATION: When an order is in Evaluation status, Ordering Contracting Officers evaluate proposals and award a Contract Holder.

-SELECTION MADE: An order has the Selection Made status when Ordering Contracting Officers award Contract Holders and the Program Office has final approval.
+SELECTION MADE: An order has the Selection Made status when the Ordering Contracting Officer's award Contract Holders and the Program Office may have final approval.
 Go to the Awards tab to see the Contract Holders who can receive the Award.